 The rest is told in brief.
 Many adults also read the book and recommended it to "folks over 14".
 Maybe not for teens and not for very young adults, they are too young and too old at the same time, but for parents and grandparents it is perfect.
 And it's perfect for Bach fans who would like to get to know the composer in an "easy going" and smiling way.

 One of the two Bach calendars with historical time documents.
-They may not be real antiques yet ... but with a few decades of age they are exciting finds.
+They may not be real antiques yet ... but with a few decades of age, they are exciting finds.
 3 sizes.
-2020 + 2021.
+2022 + 2023.
+US style / EU style.
 To the shop.

 1 of 99 music calendars: 1 of 99 music gifts (on the left) and 1 music T-shirt, 1 of 1,000+ Bach gifts (on the right).

-"Bach 4 You" offer Bach gifts in 5 Bach shops ...learn more.
+"Bach 4 You" offers Bach gifts in 5 Bach shops ...learn more.

 Renate Bach Publishing "Bach 4 You" – Bildstrasse 25, 74223 Flein / Germany – Phone: +49 7131 576761 – info (at) bach4you.de